mistersouza/ayrton-senna/README.md

 ## Features

-_Check out the current site features as well as potential additions for the future
+● Check out the current site features as well as potential additions for the future

 ### Header

-_The Header is responsive and always fixed at the top, ensuring it guides users seamlessly through all sections of the website.
+● The Header is responsive and always fixed at the top, ensuring it guides users seamlessly through all sections of the website.

 + Features navigation links
   + Each link offers a hover effect to give users visual feedback.